survivalandflourishing/survivalandflourishing.github.io/_includes/recommendation-table.md

-Below is a complete list of grants we have thus far recommended to be made from the Survival and Flourishing Fund, accurate up to the final date listed in the table.
-Recommendations after that final date might not be listed yet.
+Below is a list of grants we have recommended using the S-process.
+Recommendations after the final date might not be listed yet.

 | Round | Source | Organization | Amount | Receiving Charity | Purpose |
 |:-------|:-------|:-------------|:-------|:----------|:--------|